burrowsa/RunTests.jl/README.md

     using RunTests
     exit(run_tests())

 But it has more to offer than that!
-RunTests.jl builds on top of Julia's `Base.Test` library to make it easy to add structure your tests.
+RunTests.jl builds on top of Julia's `Base.Test` library to make it easy to add structure to your tests.
 Structuring your tests with RunTests.jl gives the following advantages:

   * All the tests are run - the tests script doesn't bomb out after the first failure so you can see all your test results at once.
   * A summary of how many tests passed/failed is produced so you can judge at a glance how the test run went.